shscoding/shscoding.github.io/_posts/2021-07-19-getting-started-with-programming.md

 categories: Programming
 ---

+"Pulling the puzzles apart." — Coldplay, "The Scientist"

+## Purpose

 Today, programming is a tool used in practically every industry.
 Of course, this is because every industry probably uses computers for one purpose or another.
 Storing information and manipulating/managing it is probably something that comes up very often across various fields.

 For example, to discover safe and effective drugs, it might be a good idea to modify the structure of existing drugs.
 Let's say that programming was not used in this process; people would have to draw the molecules on paper and make a 3D model of some sort, like what those two fellows were doing at that Cambridge pub some years ago.
 However, a group of modern scientists would have to be a lot more intoxicated than the prior two to actually want to do that for the thousands of molecules in their library.
 I might not be entirely right about the process that would have to take place, but, fortunately, we can all forget about my daydream because computers exist!